openem-team/openem/doc/tutorial.md

-# Quick Start
+# Quick Start (<= 0.1.2)

 This document is a quick start guide in how to use the OpenEM package.
+The instructions in this guide still work for newer versions, but usage of the python inference library is incouraged.

 ## Example data